GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Do the following for each supported strategy:

-- Press the "Add Strategy" button
+- Click `Add Strategy`
-- Add the name of the provider in the `strategy` field (e.g. `github`). **Note: this field is case sensitive**
+- Add the name of the provider in the `strategy` field (e.g. `github`) **Note: this field is case sensitive**
 - Paste the client ID and client secret details obtained in the previous step in the appropriate fields

 ![setting-strategies](../img/user-authn/passport/setting-strategies.png)

 Additional parameters can be supplied in the form.
-We will get into this [later](#altering-flow-behaviour).
+We will cover this [later](#altering-flow-behaviour).

 ### Protect oxTrust with passport

-Navigate to `Configuration` > `Manage Authentication` > `Default Authentication`.
-In the field labelled `oxTrust acr` choose `passport_social`.
+Navigate to `Configuration` > `Manage Authentication` > `Default Authentication` and set the `oxTrust acr` field to `passport_social`.
 This will force oxTrust to use the Passport authentication flow.
-Finally, press `Update`.
+Press `Update`.

 ### Testing

 #### About passport logs

-The location of passport logs is `/opt/gluu/node/passport/logs`.
+Passport logs can be found in `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can tweak this by altering Passport's configuration file.
 For more information see [Log level](#log-level).

 In addition to passport logs, the log statements of the custom script are key.
-You can find those in file `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.
+You can find those in `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.

 #### Provider selection page

 Wait for 1 minute for passport to pickup configuration changes.
-Open a separate browsing session (e.g incognito) and try accessing oxTrust: `https://<domain-name>/identity`.
+Open a separate browsing session (e.g incognito) and try accessing oxTrust: `https://<idp-hostname>/identity`.
 You should be presented with a form like the one shown below:

 ![provider selection form](../img/user-authn/passport/provider_selection.png)